MicrosoftDocs/xamarin-docs/docs/mac/platform/storyboards/quickstart.md

 ---
-title: "Storyboards Quick Start"
+title: "Storyboards in Xamarin.Mac – Quick Start"
-description: "Getting started building macOS user interfaces with storyboards." ms.prod: xamarin ms.assetid: 20719B5D-8147-4E8A-A23C-8D575C7ACCEE ms.technology: xamarin-mac
+description: "This document provides a quick start introduction to building macOS user interfaces with storyboards in Xamarin.Mac.
+It describes how to create a segue and create a preferences window." ms.prod: xamarin ms.assetid: 20719B5D-8147-4E8A-A23C-8D575C7ACCEE ms.technology: xamarin-mac